Puddi1/Expo-Website/README.md

 1. Dynamicity [progetto]
 1. carouselle images
 1. effect projects images bar scrolling

 1. sometimes header hasn't h-full on not sm / true??
-1. little bug on mobile view when scrolling over brands (has to do w/ lamp opacity light layer)
+1. little bug on mobile view when scrolling over brands (has to do w/ lamp opacity light layer) if persistent keep it light up on lower screens

 ## create-svelte